‘When she was towed away, there was a sense it was not the end INS Viraat deserved’

 Last week, Mumbai bid adieu to INS Viraat, the oldest aircraft carrier in the world that was towed away to a ship-breaking yard in Alang, Gujarat.
-Commodore Srikant Kesnur.
+Commodore Srikant Kesnur, Director of Maritime Warfare Centre in Mumbai and Officer in Charge of the Naval History Project, relives the glory days of INS Viraat, once the centrepiece of the Navy’s combat capability, and tells Mayura Janwalkar why a generation of naval officers saw her go with a heavy heart.

 What are the lesser known things about INS Viraat and its history?